 Air pollution has been termed ‘a silent public health emergency’, with the Director General of the World Health Organisation (WHO), Dr Tedros Adhanom Ghebreyesus, calling it ‘the new tobacco’.
 It is an epidemic that is killing seven million people every year, making it a more pressing threat than any other kind of pollution.
-As well as affecting the majority of the global population, air pollution also impacts on nearly all parts of the body.
+As well as affecting the majority of the global population, it also impacts on nearly all parts of the body.

 The WHO estimates that over 90% of the world’s population lives in places where air pollution is above its guidelines.
 Places most affected are in south and east Asia, with India having nearly half of the top fifty most polluted cities, followed by China with eight and Iran with three.